 The benefits of the powdered form are that it’s cheap to buy, works very fast, and sucks the moisture up quickly.
-It’s really easy to get on Amazon, here is a link to our favorite.
+In addition, it’s really easy to get on Amazon.
+Here is a link to our favorite.

 The only downfall with powder is that it can get pretty messy.
 A simple slip of the chalk pouch, and you’ll have it all over you.
 But this is minor considering the overall benefits.

 Liquid climbing chalk has become a lot more popular in recent years among gym and indoor climbers.
-Simply squeeze a little bit on your hands, rub and allow it to dry.
+Squeeze a little bit on your hands, rub and allow it to dry.

-This version works well indoors, but isn’t often used by outdoor climbers.
+This version works well indoors but isn’t often used by outdoor climbers.
 Because of the process mentioned above, you would use this before climbing.
-Outdoor climbers usually need more chalk while they are in the middle of climbing, So applying and letting the liquid dry before you can use it is not practical on the since of a rock face.
+Outdoor climbers usually need more chalk while they are in the middle of climbing, So applying and letting the liquid dry before you can use it is not practical on the rock face.

 Some of the downsides include the limited use outdoors, and it can be more expensive than powder.